-Based on HUD Rent Comparability Grids in Section VI, it was determined that the present-day achievable market rents for units similar to the proposed subject development are \$970 for a one-bedroom unit and \$1,365 for a three-bedroom unit, which are illustrated as follows:
+Based on a HUD Rent Comparability Grid in Section VI, it was determined that the present-day achievable market rent for units similar to the proposed subject development is \$1,375 for a three-bedroom unit, which is illustrated as follows:

-Proposed % Achievable Market Rent

-Bedroom Type Collected Rent AMHI Market Rent Advantage
+Bedroom Type Proposed Collected Rent % AMHI Achievable Market Rent Market Rent Advantage

-One-Br. \$470 40% \$970 51.5%

-Olle-bi. \$630 50% \$9/0 35.1%

-Thurs Du \$845 50% ¢1 265 38.1%
+\$676 40% 50.8%

+Three-Br. \$825 50% \$1,375 40.0%

-Three-Br. \$975 60% \$1,365 28.8%
+\$975 60% 29.1%

 Typically, Tax Credit units should represent approximately a 10.0% market rent advantage.
-As such, the proposed subject Tax Credit rents will likely be perceived as substantial values within the market, as they represent market rent advantages ranging from 28.8% to 51.5%, depending upon bedroom type and targeted income level.
+As such, the proposed subject Tax Credit rents will likely be perceived as substantial values within the market, as they represent market rent advantages ranging from 29.1% to 50.8%, depending upon targeted income level.